Stay up-to-date on the current highly pathogenic avian influenza (HPAI) situation in Delaware. More Info

 The Department also administers the Young Farmers Loan Program which helps young farmers acquire farmland through a long-term, no-interest loan.

-The Food Products Inspection section administers a cost-share program designed to assist Delaware fruit and vegetable growers with the cost associated with obtaining an third party food safety audit and the testing of their agricultural water.
+The Food Products Inspection section administers a cost-share program designed to assist Delaware fruit and vegetable growers with the cost associated with obtaining a third-party food safety audit and the testing of their agricultural water.

 Urban Forestry Grants: The Delaware Forest Service (DFS) offers grants annually to communities and civic associations throughout the state for tree planting and tree management projects on publicly owned lands.
 These communities must match these grants with either nonfederal funds and/or in-kind services (volunteer time, staff time, etc.).